 With that in mind, perhaps it is time for you to take a step back.
 However, before deciding to make a career change, there are things you must know or consider.
 You should know the reasons why people take the leap, how and where to start, and more.

 You are looking for a new challenge

-Although you are already contented with your job and work colleagues, it is still possible that you will find it to be too much of a routine after a few years.
+Although you are already content with your job and work colleagues, it is still possible that you will find it to be too much of a routine after a few years.
 Perhaps you are the kind of person who needs to push themselves and explore things.
-If so, a career change may just be the ticket.
+If so, a career change may just be a ticket.

 To venture a little out of your depth may sometimes be exactly what you need to feel accomplished and satisfied in your working life.
 Finding a new career path may encourage you to gain new skills and knowledge if you are feeling a little too comfortable.
 It can also help spice things up in your life.